 2. Can searches be conducted?

-The Registry is now closed but its staff are working remotely.
+The Registry remains closed but its staff are working remotely.
 We would ordinarily conduct a company search online.
 All searches can be done online and documents can be requested and paid for remotely in the usual way.
-Whilst this process has not yet been affected by COVID 19, there may be some hard copy documents that have been filed in the last few days that have not yet been placed or processed on the correct digital file.

 3. Certificates of good standing – if and how these are being conducted?